-Case Management
+Care Management

-The case management program plans and manages the care of members with complex chronic needs and those whose needs are acute, episodic, or short term in nature.
-The goals of case management are the provision of quality care, enhancement of member's quality of life, identification of goals that impact health, and management of health care costs.
+The care management program plans and manages the care of members with complex chronic needs and those whose needs are acute, episodic, or short term in nature.
+The goals of care management are the provision of quality care, enhancement of member's quality of life, identification of goals that impact health, and management of health care costs.

-Potential participants for Case Management may be identified by the following:
+Potential participants for Care Management may be identified by the following:

-- Concurrent review process
+- Concurrent review process.

-- Facility admission
+- Facility admission.

-- Health risk assessment
+- Health risk assessment.

-- Member request
+- Member request.

-- Provider referral
+- Provider referral.

 - Claims analysis.

-- Retrospective analysis
+- Retrospective analysis.

-Providers can refer members for a case management evaluation by calling 844-282-3026 or sending an email to CaseManagementReferrals@christushealth.org.
+Providers can refer members for a care management evaluation by calling 844-282-3026 or sending an email to CaseManagementReferrals@christushealth.org.